confluentinc/streaming-ops/README.md

 		kubectl get all

+## Info

+	* Flux is configured to sync with the repository once per minute, you can force a syncronization with the script: `./scripts/flux-sync.sh`

 ## Credits
 Significant portions of the repository are based on the work of Steven Wade @ https://github.com/swade1987